| My name is Xinna, I used to be the

 the Inner Mongolia Police Department did not allow her to

+attend the meeting.
 18 October, 1996: Huhhot Intermediate Court brought

 the case of Anti-revolutionary Crime of Hada and Tegexi